Upazila: Upazila nirbahi officer

 Upazila nirbahi officer (UNO, or upazila executive officer; উপজেলা নির্বাহী কর্মকর্তা) is a non-elected administrator in an upazila.
 UNOs are senior assistant secretary of Bangladesh Civil Service (Administration) Cadre.
 They act as executive officer of the upazila under the elected posts.

 Upazila parishad

-Each upazila parishad (or council) has a chairman, a vice-chairman and a woman vice-chairman.
+Each upazila parishad (or council) has a chairperson called chairman, a vice-chairman and a woman vice-chairman.
 All three are elected through direct popular election.
 Union parishad chairmen within the upazila are considered as the members of the porishod.
 The post of a woman vice-chairman was created to ensure at least one-third woman representation in the all elected posts of the local government.

-On 22 January 2010 the first election in 18 years of upazila porishod was held.
+On 22 January 2010, the first election in 18 years of upazila porishod was held.